-To control a remote Android device you can install on it the app DroidMote Server
+To control another Android device you must install on it the app DroidMote Server

 For an awesome experience you need a good Client device with a sensitive touch screen and a good wifi connection on both Client and Server devices.
-In case your wifi network connection is poor, you can use the ethernet port of your Server device.
-By default DroidMote don't have noticeable lags, if you experience lags, check your network connections or try with another Client device.
+In case the wifi network connection is poor, you can use the ethernet port of the Server device.
+By default DroidMote don't have noticeable lags, if you experience lags, check the network connections or try with another Client device.
 Also an old Galaxy S1 is good to have an experience like in those videos:

 Apps and Games on TV with DroidMote.

 To have all functionalities of DroidMote, make sure that DroidMote Server for Android, at first start, install the configurations files.
-You can see if in the SERVER device you have this files after you have started DroidMote Server for the first time: ( valid only for the Android Server )
+You can see in the SERVER device if you have this files after you started DroidMote Server for the first time: ( valid only for the Android Server )